Tommy Pham Preview, Player Props: Diamondbacks vs. Orioles

-Tommy Pham -- with a slugging percentage of .293 in his past 10 games (including zero homers) -- will be in action for the Arizona Diamondbacks versus the Baltimore Orioles, with Cole Irvin on the hill, on September 1 at 9:40 PM ET.
+Tommy Pham -- with a slugging percentage of .300 in his past 10 games (including zero homers) -- will be in action for the Arizona Diamondbacks against the Baltimore Orioles, with Kyle Bradish on the hill, on September 2 at 8:10 PM ET.

-In his last appearance, he went 1-for-4 with a double against the Dodgers.
+In his last game he had a one-hit showing (1-for-4) against the Orioles.

 Tommy Pham Game Info & Props vs. the Orioles